SFDO-Tooling/CumulusCI/docs/robot-playwright.md

 ### Getting CumulusCI test context

-CumumlusCI comes with a node module named `cumulusci` which give access to information about the repository and org.
+CumumlusCI comes with a node module named `cumulusci` which provides access to information about the repository and org.

-Lets extend our earlier example to include a keyword for getting the instance url of the org under test.
+Let's extend our earlier example to include a keyword for getting the instance URL of the org under test.

 The first step is to import the `cumulusci` module.
 This module returns data that looks like the following: